startup101-io/startup101.io/README.md

 ## What We Offer
 - Open-source (3-clause BSD) code for infrastructure and components
 - Detailed documentation and tutorials
-- [Members-only community](https://startup101.io/) access for additional resources and support
+- Members-only community access for additional resources and support

-## Join Our Community
-[Visit Startup101.io](https://startup101.io/) to learn more and become a part of our vibrant community of dev founders!

 ## The Stack
 Our opinionated tech stack for building and deploying SaaS projects: